rcazzara/seldovia/_people/Rafferty_Anna.md

 Annie worked hard her whole life giving her best at all that was thrown at her.
 She was honest, positive, stubborn, and full of joy.
 She made life a happier place for all who knew her.

-Annie died in Homer on January 25, 2022.
-Her husband, Bob, passed away in Seldovia, just three weeks later.
+Annie died in Homer on January 25, 2022 just three weeks ahead of her husband Bob.
 Her children are **Theresa (Brian) Naugle** of Montana and **Kenny (Kara) Wybenga** of Washington, and there are numerous grand and great grandchildren.